GianRothfuchs/blockchain/Ethereum_SmartContracts/Dapps.md

 1. contracts: containing Solidity source files for SCs
 2. migrations: facilitates contract deployments
-3. test: contains JavaScript and Solidity tests for SCs, Truffle config file (Node Address, RPC Port) The editor of choice is the gedit editor e.g. doing *$ gedit contracts/Ballot.sol &*
+3. test: contains JavaScript and Solidity tests for SCs, Truffle config file (Node Address, RPC Port) Copy the SCs under developmen to the contracts folder by using *$ cp SOURCE DEST*.
+The  text editor of choice is the gedit editor e.g. doing *$ gedit contracts/Ballot.sol &*

 ### Compiler